conda-forge/conda-forge.github.io/community/subteams.md

 ---
-title: 'A list of current sub-teams'
+title: 'Sub-teams'
 ---

-# A list of current sub-teams
+# Current sub-teams

 <a id="security-subteam"></a>